noveck/dnsperf/README.md

 DNS Server Performance Tester

 Bash script, written for use on a mac/terminal.
-Can probably work on linux.
+Can probably work on linux. (code assisted by Claude AI)

 Prerequisites:
 gnuplot